 Capnography Equipment Market worth $366.5 million by 2023

-Capnography Equipment Market by Product (Capnometer (Multiparameter, Standalone, Handheld, Conventional), Accessories), Technology (Mainstream, Sidestream), Application (Cardiac Care, Trauma, Emergency Care), End User (Hospital) - Global Forecast to 2023
+Capnography Equipment Market by Product (Capnometer (Multiparameter, Standalone, Handheld, Conventional), Accessories), Technology (Mainstream, Side ream), Application (Cardiac Care, Trauma, Emergency Care), End User (Hospital) - Global Forecast to 2023

 The report “Capnography Equipment Market by Product (Capnometer (Multiparameter, Standalone, Handheld, Conventional), Accessories), Technology (Mainstream, Sidestream), Application (Cardiac Care, Trauma, Emergency Care), End User (Hospital) – Global Forecast to 2023″, The global capnography equipment market is projected to reach USD 366.5 million by 2023 from USD 297.1 million in 2018, at a CAGR of 4.3% during the forecast period.